The RA Girl

 My story...

-My name is Carrie and I am a nursing student who was recently diagnosed with Rheumatoid arthritis.
-In February of 2011 I turned 30.
-Now, most of my gifts were pretty sweet, but unfourtanelty I recieved one that I did not want and no one would let me return.
-Rheumatoid Arthritis.
-I am hoping this site will help guide young women like myself through this confusing, upsetting, painful, laughable, unfashionable, poorly insured, bacon free, sugarless world of illness.
+I couldn't find much out there for young people so I am hoping this site will help guide young women like myself through this confusing, upsetting, painful, laughable, unfashionable, poorly insured, bacon-free, sugarless world of illness.
 Please check my blog as I write about this new life of mine, and feel free to contact me about anything, I would LOVE to hear from you!

 I am learning as I go, so thank you for your patience.
 I will be adding more as often as possible, check back!!!